ITR Form Selection Master Guide for AY 2026-27

 - Regime comparator

-For adjacent reading, keep the complete AY 2026-27 filing guide and the AIS/Form 26AS reconciliation playbook open while reviewing the file.
-For a CA-assisted next step, use expert consultation.
+For broader context, keep the complete AY 2026-27 filing guide and the AIS/Form 26AS reconciliation playbook open while reviewing the return.
+For CA-assisted support, see expert consultation.

 Frequently asked questions